Higher Gauge Theory: Introduction

 Recall that a principal fibre bundle $P$ over some smooth manifold $M$ is a fibration $\pi:P\rightarrow M$ with a smooth fibre preserving action of a structure Lie group $\sfG$ on $P$, which is principal, i.e.~free and transitive.
 The purpose of a connection on a principal fibre bundle is to define a notion of parallel transport, i.e.~a map from the paths in $M$ to $\sfG$, which describes the change along the path of objects on $M$ carrying a pointwise $\sfG$-action.
 In a neighbourhood $U$ of a point $p$ in $M$, a connection can be described by a $1$-form on $U$ taking values in the Lie algebra of $\sfG$, and the assignment is given by the path-ordered exponential

 for all paths $\gamma$ in $U$.
 This assignment defines the parallel transport functor from the path groupoid\footnote{That is, a category with invertible morphisms.
-In this case, the objects are the points in $M$, and the morphisms are the paths between them.} of points and paths on $M$ to the structure group\footnote{i.e.~any group is a one-object category with invertible morphisms.} $\sfG$.
+In this case, the objects are the points in $M$, and the morphisms are the paths between them.} of points and paths on $M$ to the structure group $\sfG$, regarded as a one-object groupoid.
 This functor is essentially in one-to-one correspondence with connections on principal fibre bundles~\cite{Barrett:1991aj,Caetano:1993zf,Mackaay:2000ac,Schreiber:0705.0452}.

-In many supergravity theories, and hence also in string/M-theory, as well as six-dimensional conformal field theories, one naturally encounters connection-like objects which are described by forms of higher degree.
+In many supergravity theories, and hence also in string/M-theory, as well as in six-dimensional conformal field theories, one naturally encounters connection-like objects which are described by forms of higher degree.
 This suggests a higher-dimensional form of parallel transport of extended objects along surfaces, volumes, etc. However, the most direct generalisation is problematic, as evident compatibility requirements force the governing structure group to be Abelian by the Eckmann--Hilton argument~\cite{Hilton:1962:227-255}, cf.~\cite{Baez:0511710,Baez:2010ya}.

 Regarding parallel transport as a functor, however, offers a solution.
-Recall that conventional parallel transport amounts to a functor between a path groupoid and a group, regarded as a one-object groupoid.
+As already mentioned, conventional parallel transport amounts to a functor between a path groupoid and a group, regarded as a one-object groupoid.
 Correspondingly, non-Abelian two-dimensional parallel transport should be regarded as a \uline{higher} functor from the path $2$-groupoid, with surfaces bounded by paths as $2$-morphisms, to a \uline{categorified} or $2$-group, regarded as a one-object $2$-groupoid, cf.~\cite{Mackaay:2000ac,Schreiber:1303.4663}.
 There are then evident generalisations to higher parallel transports of arbitrary dimension.

 The action of the categorified group in this picture requires a categorified principal bundle, whose total space is a higher groupoid carrying a higher connection.
 Just as a conventional connection locally corresponds to a Lie algebra-valued $1$-form, a higher connection is described by higher forms taking values in certain components of higher Lie algebras.
 These higher principal bundles are also called gerbes, with a principal $n$-bundle, an $n$-fold categorified principal bundle, corresponding to an $(n-1)$-gerbe.